NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-2.5.md

 ### Allow users to overwrite content files that already exist

 One of the most requested features of all time has been the ability to overwrite content files that already exist on disk when included in a NuGet package.
-Starting with NuGet 2.5, these conflicts are identified and you will be prompted to overwrite the files, whereas previously these files were always skipped.
+Starting with NuGet 2.5, these conflicts are identified and you are prompted to overwrite the files, whereas previously these files were always skipped.

 ![Overwrite content files](./media/NuGet-2.5/overwrite-file.png)